 Which Process Should You Choose Then?

-To conclude all the details mentioned above, both methods are good and reliable to produce prototypes.
-Which method is good for you depends upon your requirements, budget, time durations, and deadlines, etc. So, choose accordingly!
+To conclude all the details mentioned above, both methods are good and reliable for producing prototypes.
+Which method is good for you depends upon your requirements, budget, time durations, deadlines, etc. So, choose accordingly!

-9. Which One is Better, SLS or SLA Rapid Prototyping?
+9. Which One is Better, SLS or SLA 3D printing?

 Figure 10 – An SLS 3D Printer